rails/rails/guides/source/active_record_validations.md

 To check that an association is present, you'll need to test that the associated object is present, and not the foreign key used to map the association.
-Testing the association will help you to determine that the foreign is not empty and also that the referenced object exists.
+Testing the association will help you to determine that the foreign key is not empty and also that the referenced object exists.

 ```ruby